Environmental Molecular Sciences Laboratory: 2001–2009

 During this period, EMSL focused on two Grand Challenges: a biogeochemistry question concerning the fundamental interaction between microbes and minerals, and a study addressing the structure and function of proteins in the cell membrane.
 Work on these challenges led to new opportunities for the scientific community, with research campaigns designed to focus teams on a single challenge.

-In January 2007, EMSL celebrated its first permanent expansion: a nearly 4,000-square-foot raised floor within its high-performance computing operations center for an 11.8-teraflop supercomputer named Chinook, which was then the fifth-fastest system in the world.
+In January 2007, EMSL celebrated its first permanent expansion: a nearly 4,000-square-foot raised floor for an 11.8-teraflop computer named Chinook, which was then the fifth-fastest system in the world.
 In April 2008, EMSL dedicated a new office pod to distinguished user J. Mike White that houses nearly 100 staff and users PNNL.
 In early 2012, EMSL opened its Quiet Wing housing a suite of ultrasensitive high-resolution microscopy and scanning instruments.

 2009 to present

-In October 2010, EMSL’s premier computational chemistry software package, NWChem went open source, allowing computer scientists worldwide to contribute to its future development and making it available to more researchers and students.
+In October 2010, EMSL's premier computational chemistry software package, NWChem went open source, allowing computer scientists worldwide to contribute to its future development and making it available to more researchers and students.
 The code has been cited over 3760 times since 2010, according to a Web of Science search in March 2020.

-In June 2013, EMSL retired the Chinook supercomputer and welcomed Cascade, a 3.4-petaflops system.
+In June 2013, EMSL retired the Chinook computer and welcomed Cascade, a 3.4-petaflops system.

 EMSL celebrated its twentieth anniversary in August 2017, showcasing NWChem computational chemistry software, and advances in subsurface science and foundational biofuel production.
 Scientific leaders participated in the event, including internationally recognized scientists Thom Dunning, Steve Colson, and Jean Futrell.

 Today, EMSL focuses its scientific research in Functional and Systems Biology, Environmental Transformations and Interactions, and Computing, Analytics, and Modeling together with users from diverse scientific communities.
 This science is driving technology development and computational capabilities.